Wine-Searcher scraper by grape variety: prices avatar

 Share

 Extract wine data from Wine-Searcher grape variety pages at scale.
-This Actor scrapes product names, grape blends, popularity rankings, critics' scores, and average prices for every wine listed under a grape — from canonical varieties like Pinot Noir or Cabernet Sauvignon to obscure indigenous grapes like Voskehat or Xynomavro.
+This Actor scrapes popularity, critic scores, and average prices for every wine listed under a grape, plus product names, regions, and countries, from canonical varieties like Pinot Noir or Cabernet Sauvignon down to obscure indigenous grapes like Voskehat or Xynomavro.
 Pick a grape from a dropdown of 1,054 varieties, paste a Wine-Searcher grape URL, or flip one switch to crawl every grape on the site.

 No Wine-Searcher subscription needed, no API key, no coding.
 Just pick a grape and click Start.